The clustering of galaxies at z~0.5 in the SDSS-III Data Release 9 BOSS-CMASS sample: a test for the LCDM cosmology: Conclusions

 \item As compared with the first-semester of BOSS results presented by \citet{White2011}, we find a small increase in power in the projected correlation function at scales smaller than $\sim1\,\mpch$ due to the improved treatment of fibre collisions and new corrections for systematics.
 However, the correlation functions (projected and redshift-space) decline by 10--20\% at $10$--$30\,\Mpch$ scales in comparison with our HAM model.
 This is most noticeable for the north subsample which has about four times larger statistics than its southern counterpart.
 The comparison with the south subsample yields more consistent results with MultiDark at all scales, both in the projected and redshift-space correlations.\\

-\item Our $N$-body predictions for the clustering of galaxies give a fair representation of the measured clustering in the CMASS sample for a wide range of scales.
-The more consistent results between the north and south subsamples for the redshift-space correlation function show a remarkable agreement with theory: the differences are of the order of $\sim 2\%$ on scales ranging from $2\,\Mpch$ up to $20\,\Mpch$.
+\item Our $N$-body results for the clustering of ``galaxies'' give a reasonable representation of the measured clustering in the CMASS sample given the simplicity of the HAM model used.
+The more consistent results between the north and south subsamples for the redshift-space correlation function show a remarkable agreement with theory on scales ranging from $0.8\,\Mpch$ up to $20\,\Mpch$: the differences are of the order of $\sim 3\%$.
 This result is more impressive when considering the fact that our simple HAM scheme does not include any free parameter.
-At larger distances, however, we find some deviations when comparing with the north subsample.
-For scales in the range of $20$--$40\,\Mpch$ the theoretical redshift-space correlation function is above the observations by $\sim 10\%$.
+However, for $s<0.8\,\Mpch$ our matching tends to overpredict the clustering amplitude given by observations.
+Additionally, at distances in the range $20$--$40\,\Mpch$ we find some deviations ($\gtrsim 10\%$) when comparing the model to the combined galaxy sample.
 Statistically, this difference is important -- e.g., it represents a $\sim3\,\sigma$ deviation at $\sim30\,\Mpch$.
-Future data and a more sophisticated theoretical modeling may help to clarify the situation.\\
+Future data and a more sophisticated theoretical modelling may help to clarify the situation.\\